The Banff Recreation Grounds Public Pavilion is located in Banff Alberta and is a Passive House Low energy Building and Rick Hansen Barrier Free.

 The 34th Annual Emerald Awards Finalist

 The Banff Community Pavilion, officially named Okâch – Îyethkabi Oûgitûbi, was proudly shortlisted in the Infrastructure category at the 34th Annual Emerald Awards for Environmental Excellence.
+The Emerald Awards, founded in 1992, are Alberta’s premier environmental recognition program, honoring outstanding achievements in environmental stewardship across the province.

 Watch a short project introduction during the Emerald Awards 2025 event